Universality of the limit shape of convex lattice polygonal lines: Introduction

 As already mentioned, another crucial ingredient required for the probabilistic method is a suitable local limit theorem that furnishes a ``bridge'' between the global distribution $\QQ_z$ and the conditional one, $\PP_n$.
 Analytical difficulties encountered in the proof of such a result are already significant in the case of ordinary integer partitions (for more details and concrete examples, see \cite{ABT,FG,FVY,FY,Fristedt} and further references therein).
-The case of convex lattice polygonal lines, corresponding to two-dimensional strict vector partitions (see Remark~\ref{rm:strict}), is notoriously tedious, even though the standard method of characteristic functions is still applicable.
-To the best of our knowledge, after the original paper by Sinai \cite{S} where the result was just stated (with a minor error in the determinant of the covariance matrix \cite[p.\,111]{S}), full details have not been worked out in the literature (however, see \cite{Z}).
-We prove the following result in this direction (cf.\ Theorem~\ref{th:LCLT}). \begin{theorem} Suppose that the parameter $z$ is chosen so that\/ $a_z:=\EE^{r}_z(\xi)=n\left(1+o(1)\right)$.
-Then\textup{,} as\/ $n\to\infty$\textup{,}
+The case of convex lattice polygonal lines, corresponding to two-dimensional strict vector partitions (see Remark \ref{rm:strict}), is notoriously tedious, even though the standard method of characteristic functions is still applicable.
+To the best of our knowledge, after the original paper by Sinai \cite{S} where the result was just stated (with a minor error in the determinant of the covariance matrix (\cite{S}, page 111)), full details have not been worked out in the literature (however, see \cite{Z}).
+We prove the following result in this direction (cf. Theorem~\ref{th:LCLT}). \begin{theorem} Suppose that the parameter $z$ is chosen so that $a_z:=\EE^{r}_z(\xi)=n(1+o(1))$.
+Then, as $n\to\infty$,

-where $K_z:=\Cov(\xi,\xi)$ is the covariance matrix of the random vector $\xi$ \textup{(}with respect to the probability measure $\QQ^{r}_{z}$\textup{)}. \end{theorem} \begin{remark} The quantities $a_z$ and $K_z$, obtained via the measure $\QQ_z^r$, depend in general on the parameter $r$ as well.
-For the sake of notational convenience the latter is omitted, which should cause no confusion since $r$ is always fixed, unless stated explicitly otherwise. \end{remark} One can show that the covariance matrix $K_z$ is of the order of $|n|^{4/3}$, and in particular $\det K_z\sim \const\, (n_1n_2)^{4/3}$ and $\bigl\|K_z^{-1/2}\bigr\|=O\bigl(|n|^{-2/3}\bigr)$.
-From the right-hand side of (\ref{eq:Intro-LCLT}), it is then clear that one needs to refine the error term in the asymptotic relation $\EE^{r}_z(\xi)=n\left(1+o(1)\right)$ by estimating the deviation $\EE^{r}_z(\xi)-n$ to at least the order of $|n|^{2/3}$.
-We have been able to obtain the following estimate (cf.\ Theorem~\ref{th:5.1}). \begin{theorem} Under the conditions of Theorem \textup{\ref{th:intro-LCLT}}\textup{,}
+where $K_z:=\Cov(\xi,\xi)$ is the covariance matrix of the random vector $\xi$ (with respect to the probability measure $\QQ^{r}_{z}$). \end{theorem} \begin{remark} The quantities $a_z$ and $K_z$, obtained via the measure $\QQ_z^r$, depend in general on the parameter $r$ as well.
+For the sake of notational convenience the latter is omitted, which should cause no confusion since $r$ is always fixed, unless stated explicitly otherwise. \end{remark}

+One can show that the covariance matrix $K_z$ is of the order of $|n|^{4/3}$, and in particular $\det K_z\sim\const (n_1n_2)^{4/3}$ and $\|K_z^{-1/2}\|=O(|n|^{-2/3})$.
+From the right-hand side of (\ref{eq:Intro-LCLT}), it is then clear that one needs to refine the error term in the asymptotic relation $\EE^{r}_z(\xi)=n(1+o(1))$ by estimating the deviation $\EE^{r}_z(\xi)-n$ to at least the order of $|n|^{2/3}$.
+We have been able to obtain the following estimate (cf. Theorem \ref{th:5.1}). \begin{theorem} Under the conditions of Theorem \ref{th:intro-LCLT},

 \end{theorem}

 The proof of this result is quite involved.
 The main idea is to apply the Mellin transform and use the inversion formula to obtain a suitable integral representation for the difference $\EE^{r}_z-n$ of the form ($j=1,2$)